anastasia-s02/KnowYourOptions/README.md

 ### How does the Black-Scholes model work? ###

-The Black Scholes model works by using a stock's volatility, price and strike price, expected dividend yield, and risk-free interest rate for a stable asset to determine the price of a stock option.
+The Black Scholes model works by using a stock's volatility, current price, strike price, risk-free interest rate for a stable asset, and time to maturity to determine fair the price of a stock option.

 ### Assumptions ###